jlehtomaa/data-science-projects/README.md

 ## machine-learning-devops-engineer

-Projects for the Machine Learning Devops Engineer Nanodegree by Udacity. `main covered topics highlighted for each project`
+Projects for the Machine Learning Devops Engineer Nanodegree by Udacity.

 1. **predict-customer-churn.** Use a Kaggle dataset to predict the churn rate of credit card company customers. `hydra, scikit-learn`
 2. **predict-short-term-rental-prices.** Estimate rental prices from NYC properties. `hydra, scikit-learn, mlflow`